gauravsinghaec/FreeCodeCampArticles/README.md

 # FreeCodeCampArticles
-This repo contains assets used to make pull request to Free Code Camp.
+This repo contains assets used in making pull request to Free Code Camp.